eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 Depending on which script you are running you may see occasional print outs when the scripts is running.
 To end the script and print the results you have to ctrl-c out of the program.
 At this point the script will print out all variables that it has been updating while running.

+# Sample Program
+Navigate to 'sample_program' directory and build by calling 'make'.
+This is a simple program that you can test all scripts in this repo with.
+There are two ways of running the program:
+* `./sample_program` - this method will use standard glibc
+* `LD_PRELOAD=../relative/path/to/libmonkey.so ./sample_program` - this method will use our modified glibc

 # Script Overview
 The following subsections explain what each file/script does.